Skip to Content

 For traveling to Scotland with kids, we knew this would mean rain gear for everyone.
 These are the items that we consider “must haves” for anyone planning to travel to Scotland with kids.

-For the driving days on your Scotland road trip, we recommend the Epic reading app to help your kids pass the time.
+For the driving days on your Scotland road trip, we recommend getting some kid-friendly podcasts for road trips to help keep kids entertained on long car rides.
 Simply download their favorite Read To Me stories onto your device and they can stay entertained for hours.
-Read our full Epic reading app review or try a risk-free Epic Basic account.

 image of child near Glenfinnan Viaduct Scotland with text overlay Scotland Itinerary with Kids